CometAve/Algorithm_Problem_Solving/Python/백준/Silver/18111. 마인크래프트/README.md

 #### Problem Approach and Initial Solution
 The problem involves leveling a ground by adjusting block heights, aiming to achieve a uniform height with minimal time cost.
 In the initial solution, every possible height from 0 to 256 was considered.
-For each candidate height, the solution iterated through the entire \(N \times M\) grid using nested loops to compute the time required for adjustments.
+For each candidate height, the solution iterated through the entire \(N \* M\) grid using nested loops to compute the time required for adjustments.

 - **Time Complexity Issue:**
-  For each target height, the entire grid is scanned, resulting in \(257 \times (N \times M)\) operations in the worst-case scenario.
+  For each target height, the entire grid is scanned, resulting in \(257 \* (N \* M)\) operations in the worst-case scenario.
   With large inputs, this approach led to a time limit exceeded (TLE) error when implemented in Python3.

 #### Why It Passed with PyPy3